 Mercury fish tissue concentration is a complex issue.
-There are many factors that affect mercury concentration in fish tissue, such as the species and feeding guild of fish collected, the age of fish collected, waterbody geomorphology, and subsequent methylation rates, and others.
+There are many factors that affect a waterbody support determination for mercury in fish tissue, such as the species and feeding guild of fish collected, the age of fish collected, waterbody geomorphology, and subsequent methylation rates, and others.
 Due to these factors, some waterbodies may have a fish consumption advisory while others do not.
 DANR also assesses mercury in fish tissue but with the purpose of determining if the waterbody is supporting its beneficial uses.